ncs18/carHUD/readme.md

   - Light indicator
   - Minimal view vs Max info view

-# IMPORTANT NOTE REGARDING OSD-II READERS
+# IMPORTANT NOTE REGARDING OBD-II READERS
 Unplug reader from car after use, leaving it in could drain your car battery!!!

 # How to run